UCLA’s Juzang could be first Asian American NBA lottery pick

-Juzang also has had a much broader impact, even if it’s been unintentional.
+Juzang also has had a much broader impact, even if it has been unintentional.

-Projected to be the first Asian American NBA first-round pick, possibly in the lottery, he’s become an inspiration for younger players at a time when hate crimes against Asian Americans are on the rise.
+Projected to be the second Asian American NBA first-round pick, possibly in the lottery, he has become an inspiration for younger players at a time when hate crimes against Asian Americans are on the rise.

 Juzang’s older brother Christian played at Harvard and led the Saigon Heat to the 2020 championsh ip in the Vietnamese Basketball Association.